-- Cyber resiliency goals are prioritized. - Cyber resiliency objectives are tailored and prioritized. - Assumptions about adversary characteristics are identified. - Constraints or limitations on the cyber resiliency techniques, approaches, and design principles are identified. - Risks that assumptions about adversary characteristics or about constraints or limitations are false are captured. - Measures of success for cyber resiliency objectives are identified.

-BA-1.2 Review organizational problems and opportunities with respect to desired security and cyber resiliency objectives.

-Discussion: Security and cyber resiliency objectives must be achieved despite adversity, which includes a variety of APT activities and attacks.
-Cyber resiliency goals and objectives are tailored in organizationally meaningful terms and prioritized to reflect stakeholder concerns.

-BA-2.1 Analyze the problems or opportunities in the context of the security and cyber resiliency objectives and measures of success to be achieved.
+- 3123 selection of cyber resiliency design principles may be related to the risk management strategy, - the selection of security design principles with which cyber resiliency design principles must be - aligned, or design principles from other specialty engineering disciplines. - 3126 Cyber Resiliency Engineering Outcomes - Cyber resiliency goals are prioritized. - Cyber resiliency objectives are tailored and prioritized. - Assumptions about adversary characteristics are identified. - Constraints or limitations on the cyber resiliency techniques, approaches, and design principles are identified. - Risks that assumptions about adversary characteristics or about constraints or limitations are false are captured. - Measures of success for cyber resiliency objectives are identified. - 3135 Cyber Resiliency Considerations - 3136 BA-1.2 Review organizational problems and opportunities with respect to desired security and 3137 cyber resiliency objectives. - 3138Discussion: Security and cyber resiliency objectives must be achieved despite adversity, which3139includes a variety of APT activities and attacks.
+Cyber resiliency goals and objectives are tailored - in organizationally meaningful terms and prioritized to reflect stakeholder concerns. - 3141 BA-2.1 Analyze the problems or opportunities in the context of the security and cyber 3142 resiliency objectives and measures of success to be achieved. - 3143 Discussion: Problems include potential consequences to stakeholders, mission or business - 3144 functions, and other systems, as well as to the system-of-interest and its assets, due to

-Discussion: Problems include potential consequences to stakeholders, mission or business functions, and other systems, as well as to the system-of-interest and its assets, due to adversary activities and attacks.
-The (tailored and prioritized) cyber resiliency objectives are used to identify measures of success.
+3145 adversary activities and attacks.
+The (tailored and prioritized) cyber resiliency objectives are

-BA-3.1 Define the security and cyber resiliency aspects of the preliminary operational concepts and other concepts in life cycle stages.

-Discussion: Cyber resiliency considerations inform the integration of cyber courses of action into security operational concepts, particularly for operational scenarios involving APT activities and attacks, in which the system must be securely resilient.
+- 3146 used to identify measures of success. - 3147 BA-3.1 Define the security and cyber resiliency aspects of the preliminary operational concepts 3148 and other concepts in life cycle stages. - 3149 Discussion: Cyber resiliency considerations inform the integration of cyber courses of action into 3150 security operational concepts, particularly for operational scenarios involving APT activities and 3151 attacks, in which the system must be securely resilient.

-F.2.2 STAKEHOLDER NEEDS AND REQUIREMENTS DEFINITION
+3152 F.2.2 STAKEHOLDER NEEDS AND REQUIREMENTS DEFINITION

-When considering cyber resiliency as part of the Stakeholder Needs and Requirements Definition process, systems security engineering elicits stakeholder needs for cyber resiliency and then translates those needs into cyber resiliency requirements.
-Stakeholder needs can be expressed in terms of methods for achieving cyber resiliency objectives by tailoring and prioritizing the objectives.
-The relevance of different methods for achieving a particular cyber resiliency objective depends on the constraints on the solution space identified previously and on the preliminary operational concept.
-Stakeholder needs take asset susceptibility to the APT into consideration.
-Because of the persistence, capability, and stealth of the APT, this threat should be carefully considered in this process.
-Finally, the relevant strategic cyber resiliency design principles are identified, consistent with the risk management strategy of the organization.
+3154 When considering cyber resiliency as part of the Stakeholder Needs and Requirements Definition 3155 process, systems security engineering elicits stakeholder needs for cyber resiliency and then

+3156 translates those needs into cyber resiliency requirements.
+Stakeholder needs can be expressed

+- 3157 in terms of methods for achieving cyber resiliency objectives by tailoring and prioritizing the - 3158 objectives.
+The relevance of different methods for achieving a particular cyber resiliency - 3159 objective depends on the constraints on the solution space identified previously and on the - 3160 preliminary operational concept.
+Stakeholder needs take asset susceptibility to the APT into

+- 3161 consideration.
+Because of the persistence, capability, and stealth of the APT, this threat should - be carefully considered in this process.
+Finally, the relevant strategic cyber resiliency design - 3163 principles are identified, consistent with the risk management strategy of the organization.

-- Relevant methods for achieving cyber resiliency objectives are identified and tailored in terms meaningful to the stakeholders and the system-of-interest. - The methods for achieving cyber resiliency objectives are translated into stakeholder requirements. - Asset susceptibility to adversaries is determined. - The relevant strategic cyber resiliency design principles are identified.
+- Relevant methods for achieving cyber resiliency objectives are identified and tailored in terms meaningful to the stakeholders and the system-of-interest. - The methods for achieving cyber resiliency objectives are translated into stakeholder 3168 requirements. - Asset susceptibility to adversaries is determined. - The relevant strategic cyber resiliency design principles are identified.

-SN-2.1 Define the security context of use across all preliminary life cycle concepts.
+3172 SN-2.1 Define the security context of use across all preliminary life cycle concepts.